danielmichaels/go-web-app/{{ cookiecutter.project_slug }}/README.md

 The CSS and JS requires some manual building occasionally.

 A `Makefile` helper exists to do both of the following in a single command.
-`make assets` will regenerate new bundles.
+`task assets` will regenerate new bundles.